-The trot is a two-beat gait where front and hind legs on opposite sides move together.
-The trot is one of the so-called basic gaits and is used a lot in basic training before the horse masters tölt.
+The trot: The trot is a two-beat gait where the front and hind legs on opposite sides move together.
+It is important to train it as well as the other gaits.

-The canter/gallop is a three-beat gait, ridden at different speeds.
-A slow canter is comfortable and is common all over the world in different horse breeds.
-A fast gallop can liven up the horse and increase its willingness, positive attitude and enthusiasm to work.
+The canter/gallop: The canter/gallop is a three-beat gait, ridden at different tempi.
+A slow canter is comfortable while a fast gallop can liven up the horse and increases its willingness.

 The tölt: The tölt is the specialty of the Icelandic Horse.
 It is a smooth four-beat gait in which the horse’s hind legs move well under the body.
 The Icelandic Horse can manage this gait naturally and with variations in speed, from a gracious, collected slow tölt up to a very fast and extended tölt.
 The smoothness of this gait is what makes it so desirable.